JorgendG/GitHubWebhook/readme.md

 ```

 It creates a httplistener on port $portnumber and prints the modified or added files in a push event.

+This example will execute the $updateaction script on every hit.
+Not just a GitHub push event but also portscanners or other probes.

 To check out the properties of a request, force a stop of the listener.
 If you run the fragment from an powershell console or ide, the interesting variables will still be present.